roytang/blog/content/post/2012/05/cj-corona-impeached.md

 Time for some Monday morning quarterbacking!

 Disclaimer: I Am Not A Lawyer.
 I'm just a guy with opinions.
-And you know what they say about opinions&#8230;
+And you know what they say about opinions...

 Today, the Philippine Senate has impeached the Chief Justice of the Supreme Court by a vote of 20 to 3.